 Companies manufacturing their own products will often require a chemist or other specialist to determine that the product is correctly classified.

 Hazard labels for dangerous goods

-These labels must be clearly visible on the outside of the package and must stay on the package while it’s in transit.
+Under regulations, labels must be clearly visible on the outside of the package and must stay on the package while in transit.